SEO Glossary of Terms

 PageRank refers to Google’s algorithm for evaluating your website, which determines where your site will fall on the search engine results page (SERP).
 Some of the factors Google considers when determining your page ranking include the number and quality of authoritative inbound links, the degree to which your site has been optimized for the search engine, and the quality, relevance and age of your site content.

-Check out Be Locally’s SEO audit tool to determine how well your page ranks!
+Check out Be Locally SEO’s SEO audit tool to determine how well your page ranks!

 When used in the context of online marketing, a landing page is essentially a website that stands on its own, not directly connected to your main business website.
 While your website is designed to serve a variety of purposes, landing pages are created with a single objective in mind.